PeernetOfficial/core/README.md

 # Peernet Core

 The core library which is needed for any Peernet application.
 It provides connectivity to the network and all basic functions.
+For details about Peernet see https://peernet.org/.

-Current version: 0.1 (pre-alpha)
+Current version: 0.2 (early alpha)

+Current development status: Initial connectivity works.
+DHT functionality is in development.

 ## Use